+THF-490

-THE-491 Internship in Theater 1-4 credits
+Internship in Theater

 Provides junior or senior fine arts majors with concentrations in theater the practical experience of working within a professional theater environment.
 Students must be sponsored by a theater professor.
 For each academic credit, interns must work 48 hours for the semester, or approximately 3.7 hours each week.
 Prerequisite: permission of instructor.